unbroken-dome/gradle-xjc-plugin/README.md

 ### Remote schemas
 If the schema can or should not be located in the local file system, place a file with the extension `.url` into `src/main/schema` which contains the URL of the remote schema (a WSDL for example).
-Configure the plugin to match for `.url` files.

 Multiple URLs can be placed into one file, one URL per line.
 Alternativly multiple files with one line each can be used.